TD Ameritrade review

 Phone Support at TD Ameritrade

-The TD Ameritrade phone support team were able to successfuly answer our questions and issues over the phone.
-We tested the multilingual TD Ameritrade team by calling in varying languages.
-TD Ameritrade made an effort to make sure our queries were answered.
+The TD Ameritrade phone support team proved to be helpful and able to resolve our queries and issues over the phone.
+We also tested the multilingual support provided by TD Ameritrade and found that they could assist us in various languages.

 See how TD Ameritrade Support Compares Against Other Brokers